-For example if you domain name is foodandtravelwithann.com make sure this name is available as an account name in social media.
+For example, if your domain name is foodandtravelwithann.com make sure this name is available as an account name on social media.
 This way you keep your things consistently.

 Make your blog name descriptive

-This way Google understands that you are not only posting about travel destinations but also food recipes.
+This way, Google understands that you are posting about travel destinations and food recipes.

 Don’t use special characters in your name

 Avoid hyphens or any special characters in your name.
-Note that your domain should be easy to spell, write and also easy to remember.
+Note that your domain should be easy to spell, write, and easy to remember.

 Create a domain with .com extension (or it is called TLD)

-More than 50% domains are .com domains and this type of domain has most authority with Google.
-Also, when people type a domain name they are likely to put .com at the end instead of .net, .org, .co.uk etc.
+More than 50% of domains are .com domains, and this type of domain has the most authority with Google.
+Also, when people type a domain name, they are likely to put .com at the end instead of .net, .org, .co, .uk etc.

 #2 Get a domain

-I always use NameCheap as it is a cheap and reliable service, but most importantly NameCheap give a free WHOIS protection.
-Many well known domain registrars offer WHOIS protection as a separate service you have to pay for.
+I always use NameCheap as it is a cheap and reliable service, but most importantly, NameCheap gives free WHOIS protection.
+Many well-known domain registrars offer WHOIS protection as a separate service you have to pay for.